Anna Kinberg Batra: Political career

 Anna Kinberg Batra speaks before a crowd at Almedalsveckan in Visby, July 2015.

 Kinberg Batra joined the Moderate Youth League in 1983.
 During the internal fights within the youth league in the beginning of the 1990s, she belonged to the liberal phalanx and supported Ulf Kristersson as chairman.

 In 1993, she worked as political advisor to Prime Minister Carl Bildt at the Government offices.
 She has also worked as editor at Svenska Dagbladet in 1994, and 1996.
 From 1995 to 1996, she was political secretary at the office of the Moderate Party in the European Parliament, and from 1998 to 2000, she served as project leader.
-From 2000 to 2005, she was communication consult at Prime PR.
+From 2000 to 2005, she was communication consultant at Prime PR.
 Concurrently, she ran her own consulting business.
 From 2005 to 2006, she was head of information at the Stockholm Chamber of Commerce.

-She was active in student politics as chairman of the Stockholm University Student Union in 1994, as member of the board of the Moderate Youth League from 1995 to 1998, and as the first female chairman of the Moderate Youth League in Stockholm County from 1996 to 1998.
+She was active in student politics as chairman of the Stockholm University Student Union in 1994, as a member of the board of the Moderate Youth League from 1995 to 1998, and as the first female chairman of the Moderate Youth League in Stockholm County from 1996 to 1998.
 From 2004 to 2011, she was a member of the board of activity center Fryshuset.
 Since 2011, she has been a member of the executive board of the Moderate Party.

 Elected representative

 She has also been an elected member of the Stockholm County Council and the municipal council in Nacka Municipality.
-Prior to the 2006 general election she worked at the Stockholm Chamber of Commerce, and prior to that she worked in different companies as a public relations consultant.
+Prior to the 2006 general election, she worked at the Stockholm Chamber of Commerce, and prior to that she worked in different companies as a public relations consultant.
 She has authored the book Indien – från stackare till stormakt ("India – From Wretch to Great Power", Timbro, 2005).

 Kinberg Batra became known to the general public when she stated that "people from Stockholm are more intelligent than people from rural areas" in her 1998 election campaign.
 In 2014, she apologized for this statement and said that "it is still the stupidest thing I've said publicly".

 In the Riksdag from 2006, she was chairman of the Committee on European Union Affairs from 2007 to 2010, and chairman of the Committee on Finance from 2010 to 2014.